Tips For Mickey’s Halloween Party Disneyland Park

 Visiting Disneyland Park during Halloween Time is one of my favorite things….like ever.
 It is so festive, colorful and best of all Spook-tacular!

-Trick-or-treating around each of the “lands” is such a highlight for the kids.
-This year I learned that Critter Country and Toon Town open their trick-or-treating stations one hour before the party starts.
+Trick-or-treating around each of the “Lands” is such a highlight for the kids.
+We like to start at Critter Country and Toon Town, because they open their trick-or-treating stations one hour before the party starts.
 We started in Critter Country at 5pm then raced to Toon Town.
 By 6pm the boys had full bags of candy and we could take advantage of riding rides with less crowds.
 It was awesome!

 Not many people seemed to know about Critter Country opening their trick-or-treating at 5pm.
 We were practically the only ones there.
 Score!!